Id, Ego, and Superego

 Neuroses, according to Freud caused by an overdominant superego, the resultant defense mechanisms implemented by the ego in an attempt to regain control.
 Because the defense mechanisms are being over-used, too much psychic energy is used, allowing the maladaptive behavior to emerge.

-The balance of the superego’s strength is important.
-Freud noted that an overly harsh or punitive superego can be problematic: it may flood a person with excessive guilt or feelings of inferiority, even for minor transgressions or mere thoughts.
+It may flood a person with excessive guilt or feelings of inferiority, even for minor transgressions or mere thoughts.

-This can contribute to anxiety or depressive tendencies (Freud’s study of melancholia suggested that in depression, the superego mercilessly attacks the ego with self-criticism)
+Freud’s study of melancholia suggested that in depression, the superego mercilessly attacks the ego with self-criticism.

 There are various ways an individual handles guilt, which are called defense mechanisms.